What is Considered a Fixture When Selling a House?

 What is a fixture?

-For example, a dishwasher that’s built into your kitchen cabinet would be considered a fixture.
-Compared to a portable dishwasher that moves freely and would be personal property that can roll off to your next home.
-For outdoor landscaping, trees that are physically planted into the ground are considered fixtures.
-Compared to potted plants that could be carried out without digging them up.
+For example, a dishwasher that’s built into your kitchen cabinet would be considered a fixture, unlike a portable dishwasher that can simply roll away to your next home when you sell and move.
+For outdoor landscaping, trees that are physically planted into the ground are considered fixtures, whereas potted plants could be carried out without digging them up.

 The legal definition and the five tests of a fixture

-In most cases, legally, a fixture is personal property that is attached to real property and becomes a fixture.
+Legally, a fixture is personal property that becomes part of the real property once it’s attached to the home.
 How this is determined varies in each state and is usually spelled out in the purchase agreement.

-“As a listing agent, we have to prepare a multiple listing service informational sheet once the property is on the market.
-And at that time is when all buyers and buyers agents assume, or have the understanding, that a fixture is anything that is built in or attached.
+“As a listing agent, we have to prepare a multiple listing service (MLS) informational sheet once the property is on the market.
+[At that point], all buyers and buyers’ agents assume, or have the understanding, that a fixture is anything that is built in or attached.
 In our purchase and sales agreement, there’s also a paragraph that specifies fixtures,” Toner explains.

 MARIA is an acronym that is often on real estate exams and referenced by many agents in helping to determine if an item is a fixture or not.
 The five tests below are useful in helping to clarify each situation.

-A – Agreement: Does the buyer and seller state the object is a fixture in their agreement?
+- A – Agreement: Does the buyer and seller state that the object is a fixture in their agreement?
 If both agree the item is a fixture, then it’s generally considered one.

 What are the most common fixture misunderstandings?

-• Chandeliers – attached to the ceiling, but the seller added it after purchasing their home and considers it a personal item
+- Chandeliers: These are attached to the ceiling, but the seller added them after purchasing their home and considers them a personal item.

-• Storage sheds – attached to the property but removed since it’s in the back yard and not inside the house
+- Storage sheds: They are attached to the property, but also removed since they’re in the backyard and not inside the house.

-• Wood stoves – freestanding source of heat that was purchased by the seller as an addition to their fireplace
+- Wood stoves: They’re a freestanding source of heat that was purchased by the seller as an addition to their fireplace.

-• Wall-mounted TV – the TV itself is not affixed directly to the wall
+- Wall-mounted TV: the TV that’s not affixed directly to the wall

 What things can go either way?
 (Attached or unattached)

-• Refrigerator – when a refrigerator is physically built into the kitchen, then it would typically stay.
+- Refrigerator: When a refrigerator is physically built into the kitchen, it typically stays.
 If it’s a self-contained appliance that can be moved, then it tends to go.

 What if you want to keep your fixture?